 - Add more than just food.
 If you’re shooting your breakfast, think about what goes along with your breakfast like a book or newspaper, for example.
 Adding props to your photos can really liven them up.

 - Using the tilt-shift effect is another great way to make your food photos pop.
-You can fake the effect with apps like TiltShift Generator, or just access the feature within Instagram itself.
+You can fake the effect with apps, or just access the feature within Instagram itself.

 The most obvious place to share your foodie photos is on Instagram.
 You can take some pretty remarkable photos with your phone, provided you have access to decent lighting.
 Now we know there’s a whole lot of people sharing photos of their breakfast (and just about every other meal they have) but if you want your food photos to stand out on Instagram, there are a few places you can do just that.